Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Risk management ...
 Underinsurance and inflation

-How rising costs can put clients at risk
+How rising costs put people and businesses at risk

-It is reported that a significant number of properties are underinsured.
-This means that in the event of a claim, the policyholder faces the possibility of having to fund some of the repairs themselves.
-This may not have any particularly detrimental effect on the organisation if the claim is small, but if it runs into tens of thousands of pounds, this may hit the policyholder hard.
-So it is vitally important to set the correct sums insured.
+Insurance Age reported that 76% of UK properties1 are suspected to be underinsured.
+This means that in the event of a claim, the policyholder may be required to fund some of the repairs themselves.
+This may have less impact if the claim is small, but if it runs into tens of thousands of pounds, this may hit the policyholder hard.
+So, it is important to set the correct sums insured.

-Underinsurance is often unintentional; people simply don’t know how much it would cost to put the building back together in the event of a catastrophic fire.
-It might also be the case that the sum insured is deliberately set low to reduce premiums.
-Not only could this be considered deliberate misrepresentation, which in itself could result in the policy being voided, but any claim is likely to be reduced.
-As an example, say the cost to rebuild a property is £500,000, but the sum insured is set at £250,000 or 50% of the value at risk.
-Any claim would be settled at half of its value, which could run to £250,000 if this property were destroyed, impacting the potential for the business to recover.
+As an example, say the cost to rebuild a property is £500,000 but the sum insured is set at £250,000, or 50% of the value at risk.
+Any claim would be settled at half of its value, in this case, £250,000 if the property were to be completely destroyed, impacting the potential for the business to recover.
 This is known as the application of Average.

 Expert advice should be obtained and the figures regularly reviewed.
 For qualifying customers, Ecclesiastical’s team of in-house Risk Management Surveyors and Appraisers can provide a valuation without any additional charge.
 Provided the policyholder follows our advice and lets us know about any changes to the premises, we can remove any underinsurance (Average) clause, leaving them free of any chance that a claim would be reduced.

-Underinsurance is not only applicable to buildings, but also to contents, stock, and Business Interruption insurance too.
-Taking information from annual accounts will lead to incorrect figures, so it is important to be aware of the basis on which the sum insured should be calculated.
+Underinsurance doesn’t just apply to buildings but also to contents, stock and business interruption insurances too.
+Taking information from annual accounts will lead to incorrect figures, so it is important to be aware of how the sum insured should be calculated.

 Want to know more?